10 Best Surf Towns in Australia (For Waves, Lifestyle and Adventure)

 Best Surf Towns in Australia: More Than Just Waves 🌴

 Aussie surf towns?
 They’re the heart and soul of the surf culture.
-These chill spots are more than just a place to catch waves; they’re where the surf tribe gathers.
+These spots are more than just a place to catch waves; they’re where the surf tribe gathers.

-Iconic Surf Towns on the East Coast
+Surf Towns on the East Coast

 byron bay, watego beach, new south wales